KuntanSutar/Swabhav-Techlabs/README.txt

 Day 3: Howdy
 Manually taking backups of all these versions will be inpractical.

+With the help of git changes made to files are tracked.
-Process of keeping track of records is known as git/ Version Control/ Source Control.
+This is known as Version Control or Source Control.

-First you need to create your own directory /d/KUNTAN/SwabhavRepository, in which you will save your codes.
+First you need to install git for windows: (Git-2.20.1-64-bit) At 11/1/2019 First you need to create your own directory /d/KUNTAN/SwabhavRepository, in which you will save your codes.
+Right click & choose "Git Bash Here"
 > git init -
-Creates git directory i.e .git (hidden) folder
+Initializes empty git repository in respective folder i.e .git (hidden) folder

 master is name given to your current working directory i.e /d/KUNTAN/SwabhavRepository